MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_AccountAccess.md

     - Confirm with your IT admin whether your email was updated.
     - If so, ask a super admin on your advertising account, or [contact Support](https://go.microsoft.com/fwlink/?linkid=398371), to remove and re-invite you using the new email.

-- **“Switch to a work account to access Microsoft Advertising.
-Your IT department requires that you use a work account to access this account.”**
+- **â€œSwitch to a work account to access Microsoft Advertising.
+Your IT department requires that you use a work account to access this account.â€**

   - **What it means:**